wp-plugins/social-all-in-one-bot/Readme.txt

 1. Smart Social Marketing All In One Bot Settings Page
 2. Easy Content Marketing with Advanced Bulk Composer
+3. List of Scheduled Social Status Queue
+4. List of Social logs
+5. New create instant post page
-3. Advanced Marketing Content Template and Effective Time Schedule Options for Facebook and Twitter
+6. Advanced Marketing Content Template and Effective Time Schedule Options for Facebook and Twitter
-4. List of Scheduled Social Status Queue

 == Frequently Asked Questions ==